raystack/dagger/README.md

 * [Contribute](docs/contribute/contribution.md) contains resources for anyone who wants to contribute to Dagger.

 ## Running locally
+Make sure you have Java8 and local kafka-2.4+ setup pre-installed on your local machine.
 ```sh
 # Clone the repo
 $ git clone https://github.com/odpf/dagger.git